Icinga/icinga2/doc/5-icinga-template-library.md

 ### <a id="itl-processes"></a> processes

-Check command object for the `check_processes` plugin.
+Check command object for the `check_procs` plugin.

 Custom Attributes: